 People Also Ask

-- How do I prove ownership of items for an insurance claim in California?
+- How do I prove ownership?